fix8mt/conjure_enum/reference/source_location.md

 There are eight different sets of tests for each compiler. `conjure_enum` and `conjure_type` use this information to inform the parsing algorithm that extracts the enum and type info.

+## Want to add your compiler to this list?
+Update [this document](https://github.com/fix8mt/conjure_enum/blob/dev/reference/source_location.md) and open a pull request to the [dev](https://github.com/fix8mt/conjure_enum/tree/dev) branch.

 ---
 # Compiler: Clang: Ubuntu Clang 16.0.6 (23ubuntu4)
 ## 1. scoped enum